rjseymour66/rjseymour66.github.io/content/linux/deployment/virtualization.md

 KVM assigns VMs addresses on the `192.168.122.0/24` network from an internal DHCP server (`192.168.122.2`–`192.168.122.254`).
 You can SSH into VMs from your workstation, or configure bridging to connect VMs directly to your local network.

+## KVM components

+The `libvirtd` daemon manages VMs, virtual networks, storage pools, and virtual interfaces.
+Tools like `virsh` and `virt-manager` communicate with `libvirtd` through its API.

+The default virtual network uses a bridge interface called `virbr0` in NAT mode.
+Each VM gets a virtual NIC connected to `virbr0`.
+The host runs `dnsmasq` on this bridge to serve DHCP addresses (`192.168.122.2`–`192.168.122.254`) and DNS (`192.168.122.1`).
+Outbound VM traffic is NATted through the host's physical interface.

+libvirt organizes disk images in *storage pools*.
+The default pool is at `/var/lib/libvirt/images`.
+KVM uses the `qcow2` image format, which supports snapshots and thin provisioning.

 ## KVM/QEMU installation

 Before installing, verify that your CPU supports virtualization extensions.
 A result greater than zero confirms support: